-Click on the first image to see in full, then click center-right to advance to the next shot, finally clicking “X” top right at the final image to exit.
+Click on the first image to see it in full, then click center-right to advance to the next shot, finally clicking “X” top right at the final image to exit.

-I was born in Cape Town, South Africa, and Linda, my wife, in Pietersburg/Polokwane, 1,200 miles (2,000 kilometers) north of the Mother City.
+I was born in Cape Town, South Africa, and Linda, my wife, is from Pietersburg/Polokwane, 1,200 miles (2,000 kilometers) north of the Mother City.
 We left South Africa for Milwaukee, Wisconsin, United States with our daughter and son, departing from our residence in Johannesburg in January 1987.
-In the 32 years we have been away from South Africa, we have visited family and friends nearly every year for two to three weeks at a time.
+In the 32 years, we have been away from South Africa, we have visited family and friends nearly every year for two to three weeks at a time.
 2019 was a different year.
 Linda retired in May 2018.
 I shut my business in 2018, so we planned our 75-day trip.

-I was debating calling this a vacation.
+I was debating, calling this a vacation.
 It was not an event where we suntanned ourselves on the beach most days.
 The trip was more of an obligation to visit nonagenarian mothers and visit friends and family.
 We had disappointments.
 There were friends we did not have time to visit and places we did not see.
 We restricted the trip to a portion of the Western Cape, the area around Cape Town.
 In the northeast, we journeyed briefly between Paternoster on the west coast to Knysna on the east coast, to Montagu, Bonnievale, and Barrydale, driving about 6,000 kilometers (3,800 miles) during that time.
 Herewith are some of my impressions.

 When I write about South Africa, the country of my birth, it is not a myopic view of the country where we lived in Cape Town, Pietersburg/Polokwane, and Edenglen, Edenvale near Johannesburg, where we had our home built.
-We have been fortunate to travel.
-We have crisscrossed the United States, our adopted country, and new residence.
+We were fortunate to travel.
+We have crisscrossed the United States, our adopted country, and our new residence.
 I have visited Canada on numerous occasions, Mexico, the Caribbean, England, Spain, France, Belgium, Germany, the Netherlands, Denmark, India, Zimbabwe, Mozambique, and Namibia.

 The scenery in South Africa is magnificently dramatic.
-The beauty of the countryside, with its vast, majestic mountains, great oceans, gorgeous weather, and many fauna and flora, is breathtaking.
+The beauty of the countryside, with its vast, majestic mountains, great oceans, gorgeous weather, and many faunas and flora, is breathtaking.
 We experienced pleasant and friendly service in retail stores and restaurants, some unbelievably compassionate people in nursing home care facilities, especially the home where my mother is taken care of at one extreme, and the third world reality of total government incompetence, corruption, ineffectiveness, and lawlessness at the other.

-Our two-and-a-half-month visit cost R61,000 (Rand) (US$4,362), excluding airfare and four nights in hotels that we prepaid from home.
+Our two-and-a-half-month visit cost R61,000 (Rand) (US$4,362), excluding airfare and four nights in hotels that we paid from home.
 We stayed with friends and family without charge and used a motorcar costing nothing, except petrol/gas.

 Naturally, I will not repeat detail here shared in recent blogs previously written to highlight the beauty of South Africa within the province of the Western Cape.
 (Click each heading below to load on a separate page).